-Barbara Hammer (b.
-1939) is a lesbian filmmaker and widely held to be an originator of queer cinema.
+Barbara Hammer (May 15, 1939 – March 16, 2019) was a lesbian filmmaker and widely held to be an originator of queer cinema.
 A highly prolific filmmaker and videographer, Barbara Hammer has directed over eighty films and videos throughout her thirty-year career.
 Barbara Hammer made the world's first lesbian films in 1974 (Dyketactics) and 1976 (Women I Love).
 Since then she has made over three dozen films.
 Her most recent feature length films include Lover Other (2006) and Resisting Paradise (2003).

 "I was lucky when I made Dyketactics I didn’t realize that it was the first lesbian film made by a lesbian.
 I would have been so afraid and intimidated.
 Instead, I just burst out and let my energy carry me through my work.
 In some ways being alone was great.
 There was a blank screen and I was filling it.
 That was a thrill.
 At the end of Dyketactics, I showed a vagina on the screen and this man screamed, AAAAAAAHHHH!
 All the women said, Haven’t you seen that before?"